noamross/dissertation/dissertation.md

 ODE models with the same parameterization.
 In the IBM, the long tail is truncated, as no values below one are present, while in the ODE the tail may extend much further with below-one values.
 This would intuitively make the distribution more underdispersed.
-However, the truncation of the tail also eliminates the outsize effect of these sub-1 groups from the system, resulting in less overall mortality, weakening the forces that drive underdispersal.
+However, the truncation of the tail also eliminates the outsize effect of these sub-1 groups from the system, resulting in less overall mortality and weakening the forces that drive underdispersal.

 These models produce distributions more closely matched by the CMP distribution